-- Students are able to (1) identify and justify the treatment of financial reporting transactions and demonstrate the ability to prepare accounting records and transactions that require judgement; (2) identify the concepts in relation to, and be aware of, the major requirements impacting upon the preparation of conventional financial statements; (3) critically apply theoretical and technical accounting knowledge in order to analyse and interpret information presented in financial statements (with particular emphasis on using ratio analysis and cash flow analysis); (4) develop competencies to work effectively in teams to resolve accounting issues; and (5) demonstrate the ability to produce clear and concise written communication in a complex accounting context, which includes supporting data visualisations when applicable.; and (6) discuss the changing role of Accountants with respect to reporting on issues such as ICT (information, communication & technologies) and sustainability.
+- Students are able to (1) identify and justify the treatment of financial reporting transactions and demonstrate the ability to prepare accounting records and transactions that require judgement; (2) identify the concepts in relation to, and be aware of, the major requirements impacting upon the preparation of conventional financial statements; (3) critically apply theoretical and technical accounting knowledge in order to analyse and interpret information presented in financial statements (with particular emphasis on using ratio analysis and cash flow analysis); (4) develop competencies to work effectively in teams to resolve accounting issues; (5) demonstrate the ability to produce clear and concise written communication in a complex accounting context, which includes supporting data visualisations when applicable.; and (6) discuss the changing role of Accountants with respect to reporting on issues such as ICT (information, communication & technologies) and sustainability.

 - Indicative assessments in this unit are as follows: (1) participation; (2) practical assessment; and (3) final examination.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the final examination component.